 - Testicular pain

-Testing if Your have Symptoms
+Testing if you have STI symptoms

 The Student Health Center has services and support to help you learn more about your STI status.
-Screening/Testing is offered at the Student Health Center by appointment on Wednesday afternoons.
+Screening/Testing is offered at the Student Health Center by appointment on Wednesday and Friday afternoons.
 The visit, the HIV test, and the chlamydia and gonorrhea testing are free of charge.

-STI SCREENING-Testing when no symptoms are present (GYT - Get Yourself Tested)
+STI SCREENING-Testing when no symptoms are present

 There is no single test to screen for all STIs .To provide you with individualized STI screening, your clinician will ask about your concerns, sexual history, risks, and practices.